rsksmart/devportal/docs/04-resources/06-guides/powpeg/pegin/leather.md

 sidebar_label:  Peg-in using Leather Software Wallet
 title: "Performing a peg-in using Leather Software Wallet"
 description: "Here, we will learn how to perform a peg-in transaction using the Leather Software Wallet."
-tags: [2 way peg, powpeg, peg-in, peg-out, bridge, rsk, rootstock]
+tags: [powpeg app, peg-in, peg-out, bridge, rsk, rootstock]
 ---

 ## Using Leather Software wallet to perform a peg-in

-In this guide, we will be using the [PowPeg](https://powpeg.rootstock.io/) application for unlocking Leather, access peg-in to use Leather, and verify if peg-in is active.
+In this guide, we will be using the [PowPeg App](https://powpeg.rootstock.io/) for unlocking Leather, access peg-in to use Leather, and verify if peg-in is active.

 ### Acessing pegin to use Leather